-As the 90’s ended, however, a whole bunch of changes started occurring which dramatically elevated the prominence of endpoint security.
-First, as we’ve mentioned, there was email.
+As the 90’s ended, however, a whole bunch of changes started occurring, which dramatically elevated the prominence of endpoint security.
+First, as we’ve mentioned, there was an email.
 Firewalls don’t work too well on email viruses, because the packets comprising an email with a malicious attachment don’t look that different from a normal email.
 The problem was compounded when viruses began to be embedded in Word macros.
 No problem—just program antivirus to automatically scan all incoming emails.

 Why is Endpoint Security Important?

 Increasingly, the endpoint has become the forefront of information security—as endpoints are now the true perimeter of the enterprise.
 Users now have more control over their endpoints than ever.
 Even if they can’t install their own programs, they can use whatever tools they want in the cloud.
 They can choose to work from anywhere in the world.
 They can choose any way to communicate.
 This freedom of choice means that a user’s endpoint is far and away the most exposed target for any bad actor looking to target the enterprise—and, as such, it is the most important thing to protect.

 The majority of cybersecurity attacks originate at the endpoint.
 Cybercrime has become a big business.
 The average ransomware breach cost is $4.62 million USD (IBM Security Cost of a Data Breach Report 2021, compiling primary research conducted by The Ponemon Institute), which is more costly than the average data breach ($4.24M).